|1965||Director, Legislative Reference Bureau|

 Professional titles; business ownership; board memberships; local government; club memberships:

-Member, Lions; Eagles; Elks; fourth degree, Knight of Columbus; Century Club of Kings College; advisory board, Misericordia (now Misericordia University) and Maywood Colleges.
+Member, Lions; Eagles; Benevolent and Protective Order of Elks (BPOE); fourth degree, Knight of Columbus; Century Club of Kings College; advisory board, Misericordia (now Misericordia University) and Maywood Colleges.

 Elected, Democrat, Pennsylvania House of Representatives, 1945-1946; unsuccessful campaign, reelection, 1946.

-Elected, Democrat, Pennsylvania State Senate 14th district Luzerne County, 1957-1964, 1967-1982; elected, Senate President pro tempore, 1971-1980; chair, Insurance, vice-chair, Banking Committees, 1961-1962; member, Appropriations, Education, Highways, Labor and Industries, Mines and Mining, Public Health and Welfare, Reapportionment, Rules and State Government Committees.
+Elected, Democrat, Pennsylvania State Senate, 14th district, Luzerne County, 1969-1982; elected, Senate President pro tempore, 1971-1980; chair, Insurance, vice-chair, Banking Committees, 1961-1962; member, Appropriations, Education, Highways, Labor and Industries, Mines and Mining, Public Health and Welfare, Reapportionment, Rules and State Government Committees.
 President pro tempore and member ex-officio all Standing Committees.